Redbridge School Remote education provision: Information for parents

 How will you check whether my child is engaging with their work and how will I be informed if there are concerns?

-A register will be taken each lesson and truancy calls will be made where students are not ‘present’ in their Zoom lessons.
+A register will be taken each lesson and truancy calls will be made where students are not ‘present’ in their Google Meets lessons.
 On a daily basis:

 How will you assess my child’s work and progress?